Noahffiliation/Virtual-File-System-Simulation/README.md

 The `--test-num-entries` optional argument searches the file system for the number of files and directories.

+The `--test-space-usage` optional argument calculates the space usage statistics for the given file system.

 The `--test-largest-file` optional argument searches the file system for the largest file and the path to the file.

-The `--test-space-usage` optional argument calculates the space usage statistics for the given file system.
+The `--test-cookie` optional argument searches all of the files in the file system for a particular string.

 The `--test-num-dir-levels` optional argument searches the file system for the deepest level of subdirectories.

+The `--test-oldest-file` optional argument searches the file system for the oldest file.

+The `--output-fs-data` optional argument prints out the results of the previous 6 parameters.

-The `--write-fs-data` optional argument is supposed to write out the contents of Milestone 4 to a file and place it in the given image.
+The `--write-fs-data` optional argument is supposed to write out the contents of `--output-fs-data` to a file and place it in the given image.
 Currently, the program with this argument does not actually do anything.

 ## Build
 To build the `fs` executable: